Nerdosth/Airline-Weather-Delays/README.md

 ## Limitations :

 1. The initial goal was to use an API to pull historical weather data.
-Upon further research, this method was cost prohivitive and not within scope of the project.
+Upon further research, this method was cost prohibitive and not within the project's scope.

-2. To pivot, we found a weather events database on kaggle with airport code data but learned the airport codes were not for International or Regional but rather small local airports only.
+2. To pivot, we found a weather events database on Kaggle with airport code data.
+Still, we learned the airport codes were not for International or Regional but for small local airports.
+We could have used the city location but determined that it would be an unreliable method for analysis.

 ## Data Sources: